Search

 Along the perimeter of the room runs a late seventeenth-century boiserie with seats for the public; the upper band with marble mirrors dates back to the restoration of 1831 and replaces previous coatings in golden leather.

-The visit to the Italian Synagogue is always guided by the Museum staff.
+The visit to the Italian Synagogue is always guided by Museum staff.

-Visits can be booked on the other days except Saturdays and Jewish holidays: museo@padovaebraica.it / 049661267 (Monday to Thursday from 9am to 5pm)
+Visits by appointment are possible on other days except Saturdays and Jewish holidays: museo@padovaebraica.it / +39 049 661267 (Monday through Thursday from 9 a.m. to 5 p.m.)

 Tag: